ggsato/phtracker/infra/README.md

 - DynamoDB table uses PK `PK` and SK `SK`; store items with prefixes (PROFILE#, PHLOG#, FOOD#, MODEL#).
 - `JwtAudienceParam` resolves from SSM so we do not commit client IDs or secrets; update per stage (`/phtracker/prod/jwt_audience`, etc.).
 - `JwtIssuer` parameter is optional; by default it uses the Cognito issuer for the created User Pool.
+- JWT authorizer is always enabled for the HTTP API; `JwtAudienceParam` must match the SPA app client ID.
+Lambda also accepts the User Pool ID for access tokens.
+- CORS: `AllowOrigins`/headers/methods are set from `CORS_ALLOWED_ORIGINS`; `AllowCredentials` is true.
+An OPTIONS `{proxy+}` route is configured with no authorizer so preflight bypasses JWT auth.
+- For local-only bypass, run the backend with `ALLOW_DEV_AUTH=true` (and optionally `DEMO_USER_ID`) instead of disabling auth in SAM.